When you upload a video to Spotlightr there are few things that happen:

 If that is not the problem, check your original video file just to make sure there are not issues with that.
 Ensure that there are none of the same issues in the same spots of the video

-If that's still not the problem, you may want to follow these directions to optimize the video.
+If that's still not the problem, you may want to follow these directions to optimize the video and then re-upload to Spotlightr.

 Q: What is the quality of linked videos?

-The quality of the linked videos is "as is", and that means that we are streaming the best available resolution from the source, be it Vimeo or Dropbox or Google Drive.
+The quality of the linked videos is "as is", and that means that we are streaming the best available resolution from the source.

 Q: Why I can't change the resolution for my videos migrated from Wistia?

 Any videos migrated from Wistia are imported in in the original (highest) resolution, so the quality is "as is", and there is no option to change the resolution while watching.
-You would need to reupload the video for multiple resolutions to be created.
+You would need to reupload the original video file to Spotlightr for multiple resolutions to be created.